Hillenbrand (NYSE:HI) Releases FY 2022 Earnings Guidance

-Hillenbrand (NYSE:HI) last released its quarterly earnings data on Wednesday, November 17th.
-The company reported $1.00 earnings per share for the quarter, topping analysts’ consensus estimates of $0.90 by $0.10.
-The firm had revenue of $754.90 million during the quarter, compared to analyst estimates of $727.75 million.
-Hillenbrand had a return on equity of 23.51% and a net margin of 6.70%.
-The business’s quarterly revenue was up 8.8% compared to the same quarter last year.
-During the same quarter in the prior year, the company posted $0.92 earnings per share.
-Analysts anticipate that Hillenbrand will post 3.69 EPS for the current fiscal year.
+Hillenbrand (NYSE:HI) last announced its earnings results on Wednesday, November 17th.
+The company reported $1.00 EPS for the quarter, beating the consensus estimate of $0.90 by $0.10.
+The business had revenue of $754.90 million for the quarter, compared to the consensus estimate of $727.75 million.
+Hillenbrand had a return on equity of 23.20% and a net margin of 8.72%.
+The company’s revenue was up 8.8% on a year-over-year basis.
+During the same period last year, the business posted $0.92 EPS.
+Equities research analysts expect that Hillenbrand will post 3.79 EPS for the current year.

-A number of brokerages recently commented on HI.
-TheStreet raised Hillenbrand from a c+ rating to a b rating in a research note on Monday, November 15th.
-Barrington Research increased their price target on Hillenbrand from $62.00 to $66.00 and gave the company an outperform rating in a research note on Friday.
-Finally, Zacks Investment Research lowered Hillenbrand from a buy rating to a hold rating in a research note on Wednesday, October 6th.
+HI has been the topic of several analyst reports.
+TheStreet upgraded Hillenbrand from a c+ rating to a b rating in a report on Monday, November 15th.
+Zacks Investment Research upgraded Hillenbrand from a hold rating to a buy rating and set a $56.00 price objective on the stock in a report on Tuesday.
+Finally, Barrington Research lifted their price objective on Hillenbrand from $62.00 to $66.00 and gave the stock an outperform rating in a report on Friday, November 19th.

-An institutional investor recently raised its position in Hillenbrand stock.
-Morgan Stanley grew its stake in Hillenbrand, Inc. (NYSE:HI) by 25.6% in the 2nd quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
-The fund owned 354,274 shares of the company’s stock after purchasing an additional 72,291 shares during the period.
-Morgan Stanley owned approximately 0.49% of Hillenbrand worth $15,615,000 at the end of the most recent reporting period.
-Institutional investors and hedge funds own 86.29% of the company’s stock.
+A hedge fund recently raised its stake in Hillenbrand stock.
+Morgan Stanley lifted its position in Hillenbrand, Inc. (NYSE:HI) by 25.6% in the 2nd quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
+The institutional investor owned 354,274 shares of the company’s stock after acquiring an additional 72,291 shares during the quarter.
+Morgan Stanley owned 0.49% of Hillenbrand worth $15,615,000 as of its most recent SEC filing.
+Institutional investors own 86.29% of the company’s stock.

 Hillenbrand, Inc is a diversified industrial company, which engages in the development, manufacture, and sale of engineered industrial equipment.
 It operates through the following segments: Advanced Process Solutions, Molding Technology Solutions, and Batesville.
 Advanced Process Solutions segment designs, engineers, manufactures, markets, and services differentiated process and material handling equipment and systems for a wide variety of industries, including plastics, food and pharmaceuticals, chemicals, fertilizers, minerals and mining, energy, wastewater treatment, forest products, and other general industrials.